Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 With the historical approach we will target mostly the 'Sure Things' and maybe the 'Do-Not-Disturbs'.
 For those groups we at best get no return and at worst actually lose customers.
 Ideally, we want to target the 'Persuadables'.
 This is commonly done by estimating the conditional average treatment effect (CATE) or uplift of the proposed marketing activity and then target the customers for whom the activity is estimated to have the highest effect. </br>
 Several approaches have been proposed to estimate uplift.
 Gubela et. al (2019) give an overview in their paper <a href = "https://www.researchgate.net/publication/331791032_Conversion_uplift_in_E-commerce_A_systematic_benchmark_of_modeling_strategies" target="_blank"> Conversion uplift in E-commerce: A systematic benchmark of modeling strategies</a>.
 In their evaluation they find that the two model uplift method and the interaction term method (ITM) performed best. </br>
 The two model approach uses two separate models.
 The training set is split into two subsets.
 One subset contains all the treated observations and the other all control observations.
-For each traning set one model is built to predict the outcome.
+For each training set one model is built to predict the outcome.
 To estimate the uplift of the treatment for a new person, we generate the predicted outcome with both models.
 One predicted outcome with treatment and one without.
 The difference between these two estimates is the expected uplift.
 The two model approach is very simple and works with virtually every possible base model (e.g. random forest, linear regression, svm, ...).
 Since it is so simple it is often considered a good benchmark to test new approaches against.</br>
 The interaction term method (ITM) was proposed by Lo in his 2002 paper <a href="https://www.researchgate.net/publication/220520042_The_True_Lift_Model_-_A_Novel_Data_Mining_Approach_to_Response_Modeling_in_Database_Marketing" target="_blank">The True Lift Model - A Novel Data Mining Approach to Response Modeling in Database Marketing</a>.
 Unlike double machine learning, ITM only uses a single model.
 However, ITM also works with two predictions.
 One with treatment and one without.
 Both predictions are obtained from the same model which has been trained on both treatment and control data.
 Whether a treatment is given or not is indicated by a binary variable D. A new observation is evaluated twice.
 Once with D=1 (treatment given) and once with D=0.
 Again the difference between the two predictions is the estimated uplift.

 ### What?